-- 37.36.
-The CASS engagement leader shall, within the context of his or hertheir firm's quality control standards for assurance engagements, take responsibility for the overall quality of the engagement.
+- 36. The CASS engagement leader shall, within the context of their firm's quality control standards for assurance engagements, take responsibility for the overall quality of the engagement.
 This includes responsibility for: - a.
-Appropriate acceptance and continuance procedures being performed; - The engagement being planned and performed (including appropriate direction and supervision) to comply with this and other applicable professional standards and applicable legal and regulatory requirements; - Assessing whether the engagement team and any other practitioners they intend to consult have sufficient knowledge of the specific aspects of the industry within which the firm operates and its corresponding products; - d.
-Appropriate documentation of the work performed on the engagement being maintained to provide evidence of the achievement of the CASS auditor's objectives and that the
+Appropriate acceptance and continuance procedures being performed; - b.
+The engagement being planned and performed (including appropriate direction and supervision) to comply with this and other applicable professional standards and applicable legal and regulatory requirements; - c.
+Assessing whether the engagement team and any other practitioners they intend to consult have sufficient knowledge of the specific aspects of the industry within which the firm operates and its corresponding products: - d.
+Appropriate documentation of the work performed on the engagement being maintained to provide evidence of the achievement of the CASS auditor's objectives and that the engagement was performed in accordance with this Standard and applicable legal and regulatory requirements; - e.
+Appropriate reviews of the work performed on the engagement, including reviewing the engagement documentation, before the date of the Client Assets Report; and - f.
+Appropriate consultation being undertaken by the engagement team on difficult or contentious matters.